qetsiankulu/ios102-capstone-group9/README.md

 * [Required User Feature: User can type in their email]
 * [Required User Feature: User can type in their password]
 * [Required User Feature: User can click a button that redirects them to the Login screen]
-* [Required User Feature: User can click a 'X' that redirects them to the Home Screen]
 * [Required User Feature: User can click a 'Continue' button that takes them to the Home Feed Screen]